 Around 1.2 billion people live without access to electricity; about one in six people on earth.
 Off-grid energy appliances and services can address this issue, particularly across developing and emerging countries.

 GOGLA was created to accelerate access to modern energy, in line with the Sustainable Development Goal 7.
-We strive to be the voice of the fast growing sector, representing over eighty companies and organizations within the solar lighting and home electrification industry.
+We strive to be the voice of the fast growing sector, representing over 100 companies and organizations within the solar lighting and home electrification industry.